Fietsband/Koo-Koo-Island/README.md

 #### General
 - C Checking format of loaded game (if someone just posts nonsense the game will break)
-- C remembering which level you last went
 - C adding more experience callbacks
 - W building anti-cheating engine with Object.freeze (deepFreeze)